 The only certain way to reduce purging is to stop using the skincare product causing it.
 But I wouldn’t recommend doing that, unless the skincare product is causing other unwanted side effects such as irritation and redness for a prolonged period of time (more than 6 weeks.)
 In my view, if you’ve invested in a skincare product, it’s best to let the purging phase pass.
 Once it’s passed, you can move on to the next stage of the process: clean and clear skin.

-Your skin is going to be pretty sensitive when it’s purging, so it’s a good idea to lay off any harsh treatments (such as acid exfoliators, chemical peels or chemical face masks.)
+It’s a good idea to lay off any harsh treatments (such as acid exfoliators, microdermabrasion, chemical peels or chemical face masks.)

-If you’ve decisively determined that the cause of your breakout is a purge related to your new skincare product, DON’T stop using the product, wait for your breakout to clear up and then later start reusing it.
+If you’ve decisively determined that the cause of your breakout is a purge related to your new skincare product, do not stop using the product until your skin adjusts to the new routine..
 If you stop using the product, you’ll undo all your progress and begin purging all over again when you start afresh.